Mehmed Ali Pasha (marshal): Biography

 Mehmed Ali was born as Ludwig Karl Friedrich Detroit (also known as Carl Detroy) in Magdeburg, Prussia.
 His parents were Carl Friedrich Detroit and Henriette Jeanette Severin.
 The French family name points to Huguenot ancestry, as a descendant of Protestant refugees from France in the 16th or 17th century.
 During his teenage years in 1843 he ran away to sea, and traveled to the Ottoman Empire, where he converted to Islam and was circumcised.
 There, in 1846, Âli Pasha, later Grand Vizier, sent him to a military school.
 He received a commission in the Ottoman Army in 1853 and fought against Russia in the Crimean War.
 He was made a brigadier general and Pasha in 1865.

 In the 1877–1878 war against Russia, Mehmed Ali led the Turkish army in Bulgaria.
-He was successful in his operations on the Lom river (August–September 1877), but was afterward forced back by his opponents.
+He was successful in his operations on the Lom river (August–September 1877), such as at Katselovo and Ablanovo, but was eventually afterward forced back by his opponents.
 He failed to effect a junction with Süleyman Hüsnü Pasha, and was superseded by the latter.
 Later in 1878 he was a participant at the Congress of Berlin.